Keeping our customers' data safe is our priority

 Data center security

-Our data center is located in the United States.
+Our data center is located in Canada.
 It is a ISO 27001, GDPR, HIPAA compliant facility.
 Our servers separated on dedicated virtual machines from other data center customers.
 We enforce TLS for connections used in transferring data and encrypt it while it is on disk.

 Network level security monitoring and protection

 Our network security architecture consists of multiple security zones.
 We monitor and protect our network, to make sure no unauthorized access is performed using: